Graduate degrees: M.A. in teaching and learning; M.A.T. in teaching and learning; M.S. in teaching and learning; Ph.D.

 - social studies education (offered in the M.A. and M.A.T. in teaching and learning);

-The secondary education area also collaborates with the College of Liberal Arts and Sciences to offer an education option for graduate students earning an M.S. in mathematics; an M.A. and Ph.D. in music with a concentration in music education; and a joint B.A./M.A.T. in teaching and learning (science education) for undergraduates majoring in biology, chemistry, environmental sciences, or physics.
+The secondary education area also collaborates with the College of Liberal Arts and Sciences to offer an education option for graduate students earning an M.S. in mathematics; an M.A. and Ph.D. in music with a concentration in music education; and a combined B.A./M.A.T. in teaching and learning with a science education subprogram for undergraduates majoring in biology, chemistry, environmental sciences, or physics.
 In addition, the area offers an ESL endorsement for individuals who are enrolled in a Department of Teaching and Learning graduate degree program or who are licensed in-service teachers.

 - special education (offered in the M.A. and Ph.D. in teaching and learning).

 Applicants for admission to University of Iowa graduate degree programs must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.